Skip to content

 Richard

-By default, Windows 11 might defer some feature updates.
-Your PC can receive these important enhancements sooner by ensuring the “Get me up to date” option is enabled in the Windows Update settings.
+While Windows 11 generally handles updates automatically, you can expedite receiving non-security feature updates.
+Ensure the “Get me up to date” option is switched on in your Windows Update settings.

-This feature prioritizes your device for new feature releases as soon as Microsoft makes them available, ensuring you benefit from the latest improvements without delay.
+This setting prioritizes your device for new feature releases from Microsoft the moment they become available, letting you enjoy the latest improvements without delay.

 Prerequisites

 Before you begin, ensure you have a stable internet connection and at least 20GB of free disk space.
-If you are on a metered connection, Windows may delay large updates to save data.
+If you are on a metered connection (a connection that charges you by data usage), Windows may delay large updates to save data.

 1. Open the Windows Settings app by pressing the Windows key + I.